xeptagondev/xep-whois/README.md

 Since 'Domain Status' is a field which can have multiple entries within the response, by providing an empty Array as its value, all the 'Domain Status' values can be extracted.

-The parsed data of the response will be the following;
+The parsed data of the response will be as following;

 ```json
 {